eceltov/shed/README.md

   - `Everyone with link`: additionally allows unauthenticated users to connect to the workspace and edit documents.
   - `Everyone with link (read-only)`: does not allow unauthenticated users to edit documents.

-Authenticated users can still make changes to the workspace, if their role is sufficient in the latter two modes.
+Authenticated users can still make changes to the workspace if their role is sufficient in the latter two modes.

 ### Managing Users